realsensesolutions/actions-aws-host-service/README.md

 ## How It Works

-1. Creates an S3 bucket for storing service artifacts
+1. GitHub Actions uploads artifacts to S3
-2. Creates an SSM document with the service management commands
+2. GitHub Actions updates SSM document
-3. Sets up IAM roles and policies for SSM
+3. SSM triggers execution on target hosts
-4. Creates an SSM association targeting instances based on tags
+4. SSM agent on host pulls artifacts from S3
-5. Uploads and deploys the service artifacts
+5. SSM agent extracts and updates the service
-6. Manages the service state (enable/disable)
+6. SSM agent manages the service state

 ## Security